 Is Contra Costa Media a news website or a blog?

 Who cares!!!!
-Blogs are news sites and news sites are blogs.
+Its 2024… blogs are news sites and news sites are blogs.
 We produce the news and put out information to the community regardless what names people may call this site or our sister sites.

 We provide news reporting, opinions, features, and photographs of local happenings.
 We strive to be independent, timely, accurate, honest, and information is helpful to the community.
 Lastly, we hope to supply information that other local media is choosing not to publish.